haylietoth/mtsite/README.md

 ### Madeleine Toth - Graphic Designer

-This project holds the code for a personal website.
+This project holds the code for a portfolio website using an Express backend with the Prismic CMS.